Thorough Chimney Cleaning Services

-Chimney cleaning is an important – albeit owner overlooked – piece of maintenance that every homeowner should be regularly investing in.
+Chimney cleaning is an important – albeit often overlooked – piece of maintenance that every homeowner should be regularly investing in.
 And it’s something that should never be a DIY job – only a professional chimney sweep should perform the task.

 But why is it important?

 - Chimney cleanings prevent chimney fires.
-As creosote and other debris builds up in your flue, your risk of experiencing a chimney fire increases too.
+As creosote and other debris build up in your flue, your risk of experiencing a chimney fire increases too.
 Chimney fires cause significant damage to your system, making it unsafe for use, and they can put the rest of your home at risk too.

 - Chimney cleanings improve system efficiency.
 The more buildup in your flue, the more airflow will be restricted.
 Good airflow is vital for safer and more efficient fireplace functioning.